boltex/leointeg/README.md

 Program by using directed acyclic graphs, section-references, clones, '@other' and the Mulder/Ream update algorithm to either derive your files, or parse them back into an outline!

-See Leo, the Literate Editor with Outline at: https://leoeditor.com/ or on GitHub https://github.com/leo-editor/leo-editor
+See Leo, the Literate Editor with Outline at [leoeditor.com](https://leoeditor.com/) or on [GitHub](https://github.com/leo-editor/leo-editor)

 ![Screenshot](resources/animated-screenshot.gif)